ingadhoc/stock/stock_transfer_restrict_lot/README.rst

 Stock Transfer Restrict Lot
 ===========================

 #.
-This module add a constraint to pack operation to restring send for lot more quantity than has in the quants.
+This module add a constraint to pack operation to restrict sending more quantity than a lot has in the quants.

 Installation